jenkins-infra/jenkins.io/content/blog/2015/2015-08-04-wiki-and-issue-tracker-outage-over-the-weekend.md

 ---
-layout: post
+:layout: post
-title: Wiki and issue tracker outage over the weekend
+:title: Wiki and issue tracker outage over the weekend
-nodeid: 596
+:nodeid: 596
-created: 1438723230
+:created: 1438723230
-tags:
+:tags:
 - infrastructure
 - meta
+:author: danielbeck
 ---
 As you may have noticed, our wiki and issue tracker were unavailable from Thursday to Sunday last week.
 What happened?